Blog

 Going forward

-Okay, now for the big reveal.
-I use Todoist.
-I chose it before writing this article, and while my second choice after writing this article is Tick Tick, I find Todoist’s interface just a little more attractive and intuitive.
-Really, these are all great choices, depending on your needs.
-If you need robust features at the free level and super robust features if you upgrade, Tick Tick is the choice.
+Tick Tick is the choice if you need robust features at the free level and super robust features if you upgrade.
 If you need an easy-to-use free solution but don’t need notifications or reminders, Todoist is excellent.
-If you’re committed to managing your tasks on platforms outside of Mac, Windows, iOS, and Android and don’t need subtasks and attachments, Remember the Milk is great.
-For a kanban board with some task management functionality, Trello has a ton of Chrome extensions that make it extremely flexible.
-And I really can’t in good conscience recommend Microsoft To Do to anyone other than people trapped in the Microsoft universe.
+Remember the Milk is great if you’re committed to managing your tasks on platforms outside Mac, Windows, iOS, and Android and don’t need subtasks and attachments.
+For a Kanban board with some task management functionality, Trello has a ton of Chrome extensions that make it extremely flexible.

 And while we’re talking about getting stuff done, check out Clockwise.